This document will provide instructions on integrating ThreatSTOP IP Defense onto your Juniper SRX, EX, MX line device.

 Installing On-Device via CLI, which this document covers, will have you run through a series of prompts asking for setting particular to your install.
 The following sections will cover the settings in detail.

 On Device Install via Web Automation

 Installing On-Device with Web Automation allows you to easily configure settings on our Portal web interface.
 After configuring the settings on our portal, you will run a command on the device to pull down the configuration.
-From that point forward your device will sync it’s configuration updates made on the portal.
-For more information regarding Web Automation click here.
+From that point forward your device will sync its configuration updates made on the portal.

 Quick settings are provided below for expert installers who have already read through the documentation and understand what they are doing.